soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "placeholder" : "Enter a description for your app" }) %>
 ```
-soa.cm.requiredTextBoxFormRow
+soa.cm.requiredTextBoxFormRow<br/>
-•   `requiredTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
+* `requiredTextBoxFormRow` is a set of HTML objects that can contain a text input element, helper text, and a tooltip.
 It is enclosed in a paragraph.
 The field is required to be filled out.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.requiredTextBoxFormRow({
 "name" : "appid",